tabinfl/mage-server/docker/README.md

 mage-server_1  | 2018-04-26T23:30:31.861Z - info: Using '/var/lib/mage/icons' as base directory for MAGE icons.
 # etc., etc.
 ```
-While the service containers are up, you can interact with them using [`docker-compose exec`](https://docs.docker.com/compose/reference/exec/).
+While the service containers are up, you can interact with them using [`docker-compose exec`](https://docs.docker.com/compose/reference/exec/)
+to run commands in the container.
 For example, to get an interactive shell session in the MongoDB container, run
 ```
 $ docker-compose exec mage-db bash root@df8b00beafa2:/# ps -ef